blengyel/antidepressant_use_in_spatial_social_networks/README.md

 III.
 Individual table

 6. id_master_v3: contains the matched sample.
-Individual information includes quantity of antidepressant usage, node-level network measures, town id, gender.
-We leave out the age of individuals that makes it impossible to identify individual users.
+Individual information includes quantity of antidepressant usage, node-level network measures, a randomized town id, gender.
+We aggregate the age of individuals to cohorts of 10 yars (and add a 65+ category) that makes it impossible to identify individual users.
+Random noise was added to town-level unemployment and income.

 IV.
 Code to reproduce results in the main paper
 7. Figure 1_2.R